anirudh-arunkumar/anirudh-arunkumar/README.md

 - 🐝 I'm a Computer Science Student at Georgia Institute of Technology
 - 🔬 I'm a Software Engineering Intern at [Truist Bank](https://www.truist.com/)
-- 🌱 I’m currently learning how to develop highly performant software
 - 🔭 I'm interested in Machine Learning, NLP, Cloud Computing, and Finance